IgorFroehner/makers-url-shortener/README.md

-# URL Shortener for Makers Network
+# URL Shortener

-A url shortener made for [Makers Network](https://makersnetwork.cc/), writen in rails with postgres database.
+A url shortener rails application, written on ruby-on-rails with postgres databse.

 ### Versions:
-* ruby: 3.1.0
+* ruby: 3.1.2
-* rails: 7.0.1
+* rails: 7.0.4.1

 ## Installing and Running

 1. Install all gems